wizzomafizzo/MiSTer_BGM/README.md

 Individual music files can be configured to loop a certain number of times.
 If you have a short piece of background music from a game that you'd like to run longer, you can set it so that when that track starts playing it will loop a certain number of times before continuing to the next track.

 You can do this be renaming the music file so it has `X##_` in front of the filename where `##` is the number of times it should loop with a leading zero.
 For example: `X05_My File.mp3` would loop it 5 times, while `X23_My File.mp3` would loop it 23 times.

+### Boot sounds

+Marking a music file as a boot sound will make BGM play it once when MiSTer starts up.
+This is intended for very short sound clips, like what you'd hear when booting up *\<your favourite console\>*.

+Rename a music file with a `_` in front to make BGM play this file first on MiSTer startup (e.g. `_My File.mp3`).
+This can be done with multiple files to have it pick a random one each time.
+Boot sounds are picked from the active playlist and will be excluded from normal play.